pyrmont/articles.inqk.net/src/_posts/2025-01-09-janet-dir-structure.md

 - `src/`: This directory contains code (typically C code) that is compiled for use in your package.

-- `test/`: This directory contains tests for your package (the Janet Package Manager includes a built-in task `jpm test` that will run all Janet files in the `test/` directory).
+- `test/`: This directory contains tests for your package (the Janet Project Manager includes a built-in task `jpm test` that will run all Janet files in the `test/` directory).

 - `init.janet`: This file allows a consumer of your package to import the entire library by simply writing `(import <package>`) in their Janet file.
 This is because `init.janet` is a 'magic file' that Janet's module loader looks for when it tries to resolve an import call.
 In my [Digestive][dg] package, the MD5 module that is located in `lib/md5.janet` is exported by `init.janet` with the `md5` prefix.
 This translates to the following usage: